disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     Comparing the statistics, you can see in the message tab that the difference between logical reads is **68%** more (689 versus 409) for the query without the query hint.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 >**Results:** In this exercise, you've learned how to identify query problems, and how to fix it to improve the query plan.